Tag Archives: centenarian

 Remember Elizabeth?
 We still care for her.
 My husband and daughter are in the construction business together.
 Whenever all three of us have to work, Amy then steps in and cares for her while we’re gone.

 Elizabeth loves people.
-She’s always been full of life, charm and plenty of spirit.
-Although more frail than before, she still believes in 90% attitude and 10% circumstance.
+She’s always been full of life, charm, and plenty of spirit.
+Although frailer than before, she still believes in 90% attitude and 10% circumstance.
 Her favorite song: No matter what the circumstances, what I feel or see – the Word of God is working mightily in me.

-Elizabeth loves to laugh, crack a joke, watch the Kentucky Derby and cackle at America’s Funniest Videos.
-She loves The Lawrence Welk Show, and would go right on dancing if only she could.
+Elizabeth loves to laugh, crack jokes, watch the Kentucky Derby, and cackle at America’s Funniest Videos.
+She loves The Lawrence Welk Show and would go right on dancing if only she could.

 I’ve known her for over thirty-five years.
-She may not be able to walk anymore, she may have limitations, forget what day it is, or if it’s morning or night.
+She may be unable to walk anymore, have limitations, or forget what day it is, or if it’s morning or night.
 But her heart continues to beat.
 Her wit is still sharp, as well as her tongue.

 While we attend to Elizabeth’s daily necessities, she is grateful and cannot express enough how much she appreciates us.
-But believe me when I say: It is she who has enriched our lives and we are grateful for her.
+But believe me when I say: She has enriched our lives, and we are grateful for her.

-Once upon a time a horse and buggy rushed a mother to the hospital to give birth to a little girl.
+Once upon a time, a horse and buggy rushed a mother to the hospital to give birth to a little girl.
 The year was 1911.
-It is a fact that Elizabeth was a one-year-old during the Titanic.
-Yes, she will be 105-years-young on January 6th.
+It is a fact that Elizabeth was one year old during the Titanic.
+Yes, she will be 105 years young on January 6th.

 As the Lord continues to give us the grace needed daily in performing this important task, He reminds us how much sweet Elizabeth is teaching us about life.